rstudio/bookdown.org/content/archive/internal/sveinungarnesen78-goodloser-appendix.md

 ---
-title: "The Good Loser"
-author: "Peter Esaiasson, Sveinung Arnesen, and Hannah Werner"
+title: "How to be civil about political loss – The importance of good loser messages"
+author: "sveinungarnesen78"
-date: "2020-04-15T22:33:21Z"
+date: "2020-04-28T21:45:31Z"
-tags: [Conference]
 link: "https://bookdown.org/sveinungarnesen78/Goodloser-appendix/"
-length_weight: "24.3%"
+length_weight: "23.7%"
-repo: "SveinungA/Goodloser"
 pinned: false
 ---

-The Good Loser [...]
-This is the analysis report for the Good Loser Project by Peter Esaiasson, Hannah Werner, and Sveinung Arnesen.
+How to be civil about political loss – The importance of good loser messages [...]
+This is the Supplementary Material for the manuscript entitled How to be civil about political loss – The importance of good loser messages.
 The study comprises three survey embedded experiments; one video vignette experiment in Norway, one text vignette experiment in Sweden, and one conjoint experiment in Norway.
-The study has been presented at the Barcelona-Gothenburg-Bergen workshop on Experiments in Political Science in 2018, and at the 2019 Conference of the Midwestern Political Science Association in Chicago, ...
+The experiment for Study I was fielded in Sweden in the fall of 2017 and spring of 2018 as an add-on to the fifth wave of the European Values Survey (EVS, PI Susanne Wallman Lundåsen).
+EVS is based on  ...